Visiting Pompeii must be on every real explorer’s adventure list!

 Two main streets traverse the city of Pompeii.

 Via dell’Abbodanza (Abundance Road) will take you all the way from the entrance at the Marine Gate to the Amphitheatre.
 The wide street is over one kilometre long and passes by the Odeon, shops, temples, the Stabian Baths, and commercial facilities.

 From North to South, Via Stabiana cuts the city in two and connects the Vesuvius Gate with the Theatre District.

 Whatever itinerary or route you choose for your tour of Pompeii, don’t forget to explore the narrower back alleys and the intimate corners of the stunning Roman city.

-Check The Transportation Options And How To Get To The Pompeii Archaeological Site
+Check The Transportation Options Before You Visit Pompeii Archaeological Site

 - By train: from Naples to Pompeii, it takes approximately 40 min.
 If you’re coming from Rome to Pompeii, you will need a little over an hour to reach Naples and then will have to change trains to reach your final destination.
 Check the timetable and prices at Trenitalia’s website.